-DeploymentPro is a module of BitTitan's Device Management Agent (DMA).
+DeploymentPro is a module of the BitTitan Device Management Agent (DMA).

 There is no uninstall process specific to DeploymentPro.
 However, DMA can be uninstalled through your MSPComplete customer dashboard, by the following these steps: